 Welcome to IATA Shanghai training center in Shanghai Air Training College (SATC).
 SATC is one of the first professional institutions committed in civil aviation training in China.
 The college provides various training programs to the civil aviation transportation enterprises.
 It also provides the civil aviation transportation training services to the local universities and colleges.

-- Please check your national quarantine rules and any travel restrictions before travelling internationally our Training Center.
+- Please check your national quarantine rules and any travel restrictions before traveling internationally to our Training Center.

 Printers, public phones and a Wi-Fi connection are free for you to use during your time at the Shanghai Training Center.